-Meet our Frontend Engineering expert: Haithem Mosbahi
+Meet our Frontend Engineering and video expert: Haithem Mosbahi

 I specialize in building the frontend layer of the platform.
-I use modern frontend technologies such as Angular and Typescript to create UI components that can be used across the platform.
+I use modern front-end technologies such as Angular and Typescript to create UI components that can be used across the platform.
 I am mostly interested in the player and video technology, and in making the user experience as smooth as possible.
 Working with video means handling and managing huge amounts of data.
-With this in mind, my mission is to present this data to the end user in the most simple and efficient way.
+With this in mind, my mission is to present this data to the end-user in the most simple and efficient way.
 Additionally, I always strive to, with the help of the team, provide our users with the best video experience.

-Financial service companies like banks and insurers use Citrix to provide their employees and customers with secure and instant access to applications, data and communication on any device.
+Financial service companies like banks and insurers use Citrix to provide their employees and customers with secure and instant access to applications, data, and communication on any device.
 Thus, we have been working on our EVP to maintain the requirements of our Citrix customers and to optimize their video experience on our platform.
 We achieved that by making our video playback component adapt to the Citrix environment – depending on the end user’s device and connection, our video playback chooses the most suitable playback engine.
 For example, our player uses ActiveX engine to optimize the video experience for our Internet Explorer users and to reduce the rendering time on the browser.

 Yes, it definitely does.
 Working agile at movingimage means that we have the chance to review our work on a regular basis and thus to make sure we don’t diverge from the goal, ensuring that the product offers the benefits and features needed to provide the customer with value.
-As a FrontEnd Developer, getting early feedback from the UX designer and the product owner has helped me a lot in improving my work before delivering a new feature to the end user.
-Additionally, working agile has helped us as a team to quickly respond to changes, not only in customer requirements, but also in adopting new technologies.
+As a FrontEnd Developer, getting early feedback from the UX designer and the product owner has helped me a lot in improving my work before delivering a new feature to the end-user.
+Additionally, working agile has helped us as a team to quickly respond to changes, not only in customer requirements but also in adopting new technologies.

-As a frontend developer I work closely with designers and UX experts to provide our customers with a simple, efficient and easy to use user interface.
+As a frontend developer, I work closely with designers and UX experts to provide our customers with a simple, efficient, and easy to use user interface.
 Moreover, we proactively give each other feedback during design and implementation, then test to achieve the best user experience.
 The workflow of a new feature goes from completing user research and understanding user needs to create a design that we discuss within the team before jumping into the implementation.